yoanngern/jesusimage_2019/wp-content/plugins/ninja-forms-multi-part/readme.txt

 For help and video tutorials, please visit our website: [Ninja Forms Documentation](http://wpninjas.com/ninja-forms/docs/)

 == Changelog ==

+= 3.0.25 (23 January 2019) =

+*Changes:*

+* Showing or hiding a part with conditional logic will no longer automatically add a reverse statement.

 = 3.0.24 (24 August 2018) =